Invisalign Frequently Asked Questions - Clear Braces & Invisible Aligner Information

-The patient meets with an Invisalign-certified dentist or orthodontist who takes orthodontic records of the patient’s teeth, including impressions, and fills out an Invisalign treatment planning or prescription form and sends all the material to Align Technology.
+The patient meets with an Invisalign-certified dentist or orthodontist who takes orthodontic records of the patient’s teeth, including digital scans, and fills out an Invisalign treatment planning or prescription form and sends all the material to Align Technology.

 The doctor reviews and approves the rendering of his treatment plan (the 3-D movie) on a secure portion of Align’s website.
 Align Technology produces a series of clear, plastic aligners that correspond to the stages of tooth movement in the 3-D movie.

-The patient wears each stage of aligners for approximately two weeks before switching to the next set in the series.
+The patient wears each stage of aligners for one week before switching to the next set in the series.
 Week by week, the patient’s teeth are straightened millimeter by millimeter.